 Why Organic Gardening is Important for Supporting Wildlife

 Organic gardening is a method of growing plants without the use of synthetic fertilizers, pesticides, or genetically modified organisms.
-This approach not only benefits the environment but also supports local wildlife.
+This approach to gardening is not only beneficial for the environment, but it also supports the local wildlife.
 Here are some reasons why organic gardening is important for supporting wildlife:

 Choosing Native Plants for Your Garden